aws-quickstart/terraform-aws-transit-gateway/README.md

 9. Change to the deploy directory with `cd ../deploy`.
 10. Run `terraform init`.
-11. Run `terraform apply` or Run `terraform apply  -var-file="$HOME/.aws/terraform.tfvars"`. `Terraform apply` is remotely run in Terraform Cloud. s
+11. Run `terraform apply` or `terraform apply  -var-file="$HOME/.aws/terraform.tfvars"`. `Terraform apply` is run remotely in Terraform Cloud.